hexawyz/Exo/ReadMe.md

 * Exo.Overlay:
   A user-facing application that will display overlay notifications, and provide means of interacting with the service, such as starting the settings UI.
   It displays a custom menu that will in the future, run command that are programmed by the user (you!) within the service.
+  ⚠️ This application also provides the monitor control proxy that will be used as a fallback for kernel GPU drivers that don't expose their I2C.
+This can only work when the application is started.
 * Exo.Settings.UI:
-  A modern WinUI 3 user interface that will communicate with the service and provide graphical view and controls over your devices.
+  A modern WinUI 3 user interface that will communicate with the service and provide graphical view and controls over all the discovered and supported devices.

 Splitting the application this way allows to further preserve system resources, as running a settings UI should not be necessary 100% of the time.